 - Borrowers cannot pre-pay the three months of payments upfront

 - Three months has to be seasoned

-- Though FHA guidelines allow for judgments to remain with an installment plan, banks who fund FHA loans may place stricter lending requirements also known as overlays.
+- Though HUD guidelines allow for judgments to remain with an installment plan, banks who fund FHA loans may place stricter lending requirements also known as overlays

 How Can Borrowers Qualify For FHA Loans With Judgments And Tax Liens